Professor of English

-Dr. Karen Gainey, Montague McMillan Professor of English and Executive Vice President / Vice President for Academic Affairs at Limestone College, has been a member of the Limestone faculty since 1994.
+Dr. Karen Gainey, Professor of English at Limestone University, has been a member of the Limestone faculty since 1994.
 Before being appointed Vice President, she served as Chair of the pision of Arts and Letters, as Associate Academic Dean, and as Academic Dean.

-As the chief academic officer of the college, Dr. Gainey is responsible for teaching, research, registration, the library, educational media services, student financial aid, Online & Evening and day programs, academic advising, and academic support services.
-As Executive Vice President, Dr. Gainey assists in the direction of the day-to-day operation of the College, implementing plans and policies to achieve overall institutional objectives and maximizing program results.
-She also presides over the College in the absence of the president.
+As the chief academic officer of The University, Dr. Gainey is responsible for teaching, research, registration, the library, educational media services, student financial aid, Online & Evening and day programs, academic advising, and academic support services.
+As Executive Vice President, Dr. Gainey assists in the direction of the day-to-day operation of The University, implementing plans and policies to achieve overall institutional objectives and maximizing program results.
+She also presides over The University in the absence of the president.

 Dr. Gainey also teaches online courses in African American Literature, Modern Fiction, and Women's Writing.
 Dr. Gainey received her Ph.D. from the University of Tulsa, her M.A. from California State Polytechnic University, and her B.A. from Clemson University.
 Before coming to Limestone, Dr. Gainey was Chair of the Liberal Arts pision at Tulsa Junior College, and Director of the University Writing Program at the University of Tulsa.
 She has also taught high school in South Carolina, Texas, and California.